Jane blew on her cold-numbed hands and wished she didn’t live so far north.

 Tomal smiled and gave an expansive shrug.
 “Hey, you always have to keep up with what the emperor thinks is hip.”

 Jane nodded.
 Most of her samples were in that style, so she’d bring those.
-“Great, great.
-And, uh, what else should I know about Serjo Olerlo?”
+“Thank you.
+What are Serjo Olerlo's virtues?"

 Tomal’s expression turned more serious.
-“Now Jane, I have to be honest with you: I don’t know him very well.
+“You don't need to be so formal, Jane.
+Anyway, I have to be honest with you: I don’t know him very well.
 He’s lowborn but earned his aristocratic commission through work for the Hlaalu Council Company.
 Something to do with negotiating a tax decrease on tanna root sold in the Imperial City.”

 “So he’s a token example to preserve the illusion of upward mobility,” Daria said.

-“What’s life without a little illusion?
-And hey, at least some Dunmer nobles earned their way to the top.
-Not sure you can say the same for the Imperial equivalent,” Tomal said.
+“What’s life without a little illusion?"
+Tomal said.
+"Hey, at least some Dunmer nobles earned their way to the top.
+Not sure you can say the same for the Imperial equivalent."

 “I’ll have you know that it takes a lot of effort to sustain generations of selective inbreeding,” Daria replied.